 - Escort prisoners to and from courthouse and maintain custody of prisoners during court proceedings.

-When polled, Bailiffs say the following skills are most frequently used in their jobs:
+Bailiffs state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.